Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 SAP R/3 and CRM job details define how OpCon submits background jobs to an SAP R/3 or CRM system, including job name, step details, and interceptor settings.
 These details are configured in the Task Details panel of an SAP R/3 master job in Solution Manager.

-To view, add, or edit a SAP R/3 and CRM job, you must have the required privileges as defined in Required Privileges.
+To view, add, or edit SAP R/3 and CRM job details, you must have the required privileges as defined in Required Privileges.

 Viewing SAP R/3 and CRM Job Details

-- Select a SAP R/3 and CRM job in the list
+- Select an SAP R/3 and CRM job in the list.

 Adding SAP R/3 and CRM Job Details

-- Expand the Task Details section.
-See SAP R/3 and CRM Job Details for details
+- Expand the Task Details panel.
+See SAP R/3 and CRM Job Details for field descriptions.

 Editing SAP R/3 and CRM Job Details

-- Select a SAP R/3 and CRM job
+- Select an SAP R/3 and CRM job.

-- Select the lock icon.
+- Select the lock button.
 The button appears gray and locked (

 ) when in Read-only mode and appears green and unlocked (

 - Expand the Task Details panel.
-See SAP R/3 and CRM Job Details for details
+See SAP R/3 and CRM Job Details for field descriptions.

 SAP R/3 and CRM Job Details